typex1/Amazon-Q-CLI-K8s-diagrams/README.md

-## Amazon Q CLI generated Prometheus components mermaid diagram (EKS class, Lab 4):
+## Amazon Q CLI generated Prometheus components mermaid diagram:

 Prompt was similar to this: "Create a mermaid diagram based on the running Prometheus compontens, including all relevant K8s resources"